 Right Has Priority

-This one takes some major awareness and getting used to.
+This is one of the “harder” rules for driving in Germany and takes some major awareness and getting used to.
 If you see a white diamond with a yellow diamond on the inside that means you are on a priority road and do not need to yield.

 HOWEVER, in many places that FEEL like it should be a priority road, it just might not be.
 The German have a “Yield To the Right” rule in these situations (often on side or neighborhood roads, but even some within towns/ cities).
 So, without the priority sign, at an intersection, you must yield to the car on the right.
 This can be hard to remember and confusing at times, so always be on the lookout.